 Resolving ADHD with Better Breathing at Night

 One of the most common forms of sleep disorder children face is sleep disordered breathing (snoring or sleep apnea).
-This is so common and so influential that researchers think as much as 25% of children with ADHD could eliminate their symptoms if they get their sleep disordered breathing problems treated.
+This is so common and so influential that researchers think as much as 25% of children with ADHD could eliminate their symptoms if they get their pediatric airway problems treated.

 Sleep disordered breathing is a broad category of sleep problems that includes both snoring and sleep apnea.
 If your child can improve breathing, then in many cases their ADHD may resolve or improve.